shreyas-singapura/3D-Memory-Simulator/README.md

 Configuration parameters as input and Execution time as output.

-Input parameters: trace of requests parameters: timing and architecture
+Input parameters: trace of requests

+Parameters: timing and architecture

 Output: time to retrieve each of elements in the trace.
 Total retrieval time for the complete trace.